A minor for all majors

 Elective Courses (Choose two classes)

-Because business principles are applicable to a broad range of fields, we accept business-related electives completed at Rady and at other departments.
+Because business principles are applicable to a broad range of fields, we accept business-related electives completed either at the Rady School or from other departments.

 - MGT 12: Personal Financial Management

 - MGT 16: Personal Ethics at Work (if MGT 166 is taken for the core requirement)